Please be advised of upcoming traffic flow changes into our Beryl Road and Blue Ridge Road locations.

 A final step in implementing telematics to stop theft is to apply electronic geo-fencing and time fencing.
 The systems will alert you when a machine moves out of place or if someone starts an engine at an undesignated time.

-As the authorized Cat® dealer in eastern North Carolina, Gregory Poole carries innovative Cat technology like Cat Connect.
+As the authorized Cat® dealer in eastern North Carolina, Gregory Poole carries innovative Cat technology.
 With Cat’s continuous commitment to advancements in the construction industry, you can incorporate cutting-edge technology into your business to help you remain productive.

 Cat strives to emphasize the use of connectivity to boost productivity.
 These tools can increase reliability, performance and the safety of your heavy equipment fleet.
 Gregory Poole offers equipment management solutions, so you can not only simplify your preventative maintenance but also extend the lifespan of your machines and lower operating costs.
 Consider the following options: